david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 }
 ```

 Some other Dependency Injection containers also support injecting values of `Lazy<>` or `Func<>` but for the simple container built into DNX these are not supported out of the box.
-You are able to use your other container with DNX based applications, such as [Autofac](http://alexmg.com/autofac-4-0-alpha-1-for-asp-net-5-0-beta-3/).
+You are able to use any other container with DNX based applications, such as [Autofac](http://alexmg.com/autofac-4-0-alpha-1-for-asp-net-5-0-beta-3/).